Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Experimental Setup

 LLMs usually generate natural language texts and their performance is typically measured by using similarity metrics like the BLEU score \cite{papineni2002bleu}, ROUGE score \cite{lin2004rouge} and BERT score \cite{zhang2019bertscore} as well as perplexity \cite{jurafsky2009speech}.
 However, those metrics rely on measuring similarity of outputs with expected reference data, which can only serve as a proxy for quality of a language model \cite{callison2006re, gehrmann2023repairing}.
-Consequently, we propose using a dataset consisting of logical expressions.
+Consequently, we propose using a dataset consisting of logic expressions.
 Those expressions can be represented as a sequence making them a good fit for language modeling.
-In contrast to natural language text, we can easily and systematically evaluate the quality of logical expressions by verifying their correctness.
-An expression is defined to be correct, if it can be parsed without an error.
+In contrast to natural language text, we can easily and systematically evaluate the quality of logic expressions by verifying their correctness.
+An expression is defined to be syntactically correct, if it can be parsed without an error.
 The semantic correctness can be evaluated if an expression is either \texttt{True} or \texttt{False}.
 If the original dataset only consists of \texttt{True} expressions, then a high-quality trained model should also only generate \texttt{True} expressions.

-We build a logical expression as a tree in a recursive way specified in the function \texttt{GenerateLogicExpression($d$)}, where $d$ is the desired depth of a logical expression tree.
-If the desired tree depth is reached when calling the function a random Boolean is returned (either \texttt{True} or \texttt{False}).
-Otherwise, a logical operator (\texttt{not,and,or}) is selected and the function is called again recursively with $d-1$.
-To build the entire original dataset we use this recursive function to sample new random logical expression trees with a random depth between $d_{min}$ and $d_{max}$ until we have a dataset with $m$ unique expressions that evaluate in a \texttt{True} Boolean expression.
+We build a logic expression as a tree in a recursive way specified in the function \texttt{GenLogicExpr($d$)}, where $d$ is the desired depth of a logic expression tree.
+If the desired tree depth is reached when calling the function, a random Boolean is returned (either \texttt{True} or \texttt{False}).
+Otherwise, a logic operator (\texttt{not,and,or}) is selected and the function is called again recursively with $d-1$.
+To build the entire original dataset we use this recursive function to sample new random logic expression trees with a random depth between $d_{min}$ and $d_{max}$ until we have a dataset with $m$ unique expressions that evaluate in a \texttt{True} Boolean expression.
 The complexity of the dataset can be easily controlled by adjusting $d_{max}$.
-For our experiments we chose a dataset size of $m = 10000$ with expressions of minimum depth $d_{min} = 1$ and maximum depth $d_{max} = 5$.
+For our experiments we chose a initial dataset size of $m = 10,000$ with expressions of minimum depth $d_{min} = 1$ and maximum depth $d_{max} = 5$.
 Algorithm~\ref{alg:generate_logic_expr} in Appendix~\ref{appendix:gen_logic_expr} describes the generation of our logic expression dataset in pseudo-code.